TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 * Server info box doesn't update if nr restarts with different setting but editor not reloaded.
 Need to switch to an API call.
 * When a template changes, optionally install required front-end packages.
 Probably use a new property in package.json - note, don't use the dependencies property as these are for local dependencies not for packages that uibuilder will make available to the front-end via ExpressJS.
 Or possibly make this a button for easy install?
 * Allow custom locations for delivery folder (normally `src/` or `dist/`) and for api's folder (normally `api/`)
+  * Allow the use of `public` as well as `src` and `dist`.
+Svelte outputs to the public folder by default.
+Also add warnings if no index.html file exists in the folder in use.
 * Method to show output from npm package handling.
-* Add all local package.json script entries as links/buttons so they can be run from the editor panel.
 * Add a reminder to the Editor help about examples.
 Add an onclick to that <a> icon that calls RED.actions.invoke('core:show-import-dialog'); as a quick action to get the user to the import dialog.
 See [here](https://discourse.nodered.org/t/documentation-example-flows-for-contributed-nodes/44198/2?u=totallyinformation) for more info.
-* If `dev` script discovered in local package.json scripts, enable a dev button so that a CI dev service can be spun up (e.g. Svelte).
-Will need debug output to be visible in Editor?
 * Add optional plugin displaying drop-down in Editors header bar - listing links to all deployed uib URLs.
 See example: https://github.com/kazuhitoyokoi/node-red-contrib-plugin-header
-* Allow the use of `public` as well as `src` and `dist`.
-Svelte outputs to the public folder by default.
-Also add warnings if no index.html file exists in the folder in use.
 * If instance folder doesn't exist - need to mark node as changed to force deploy.
-* Show Socket.io server version
 * Introduce standard events: url-change

 ### Front-End Changes (`uibuilderfe.js`)